 It is a common misconception that only married parents or parents who have been married and then divorced have equal rights when it comes to their children in New Jersey.
 This is simply not true, as mothers and fathers do share equal rights when it comes to child custody and child support.
-However, fathers must establish paternity first in order to exercise these rights.
+However, fathers must establish paternity first in order to exercise fathers’ rights in NJ.
 There are a handful of ways through which families can move to grant a father legal paternity which can benefit both parents and children.

-The paternity attorneys of Jacobs Berger have extensive experience protecting the legal rights of parents in Morris County towns and across Northern New Jersey.
+The trusted paternity attorneys at Jacobs Berger have extensive experience protecting the legal rights of parents in Morris County and further across New Jersey.
 We believe that children benefit from relationships with both parents when possible.
 Our firm takes pride in working with fathers and mothers, and other family members to establish paternity and tenable parental agreements.

-Call our office today for a confidential and comprehensive Strategic Planning Session to learn more about how you can establish paternity, the benefits of doing so, and what we can do to best serve your individual needs.
+Contact our family law office today for a confidential and comprehensive Strategic Planning Session to learn more about how you can establish paternity, the benefits of doing so, and what we can do to best serve your individual needs.

 Paternity for married couples – husbands are presumed to be the father of a child if the child is born during a marriage.
 This also includes up to ten (10) months following the death of a husband or after a divorce.
 It is worth noting that this presumption can be formally challenged when appropriate.